-Get a referral letter & MHCP from your GP to access reduced cost psychology sessions
+A referral letter & mental health treatment plan from your GP are required to access Medicare rebates.

 The signs and symptoms of anxiety can be hard to identify, particularly if you have been experiencing them for a long time.
 Anxiety presents in many ways physically, psychologically, and behaviourally.

 The physical symptoms of anxiety include fast breathing, increased heart rate, nausea, butterflies in stomach, feeling hot and cold, sweating and shaking.
 They may also include difficulty falling or staying asleep, reduced appetite or feeling constantly keyed up or on edge.